pothedar/OpenToolchainPoker/README.md

 ## Introduction

 Welcome!
-In this quick lab we'll be using the [Open Toolchain](https://developer.ibm.com/devops-services/2016/06/16/open-toolchain-with-ibm-bluemix-devops-services/) feature of Bluemix to run an automated poker tournament among robot players.
+In this quick lab we'll be using the [Bluemix Continuous Delivery](https://www.ibm.com/blogs/bluemix/2016/11/bluemix-continuous-delivery-is-now-live/) feature of Bluemix to run an automated poker tournament among robot players.
 We will create a GitHub integration in our toolchain to copy the code in this repository and flow it to a Delivery Pipeline integration to run the tournament.

 Bolder participants with knowledge of JavaScript and poker mechanics will also be able to create their own AI players and contribute them back to this repository, competing against the other attendees of this session.

 A complementary leaderboard application will keep track of the current standings of the bots in this repository.
-You can view the results of past tournaments at this link: [otc-poker-leaderboard.mybluemix.net](https://otc-poker-leaderboard.mybluemix.net)
+You can view the results of past tournaments at this link: [ic17-otc-poker-leaderboard.mybluemix.net](https://ic17-otc-poker-leaderboard.mybluemix.net)

 Any additions to this repository (through pull requests) will automatically trigger a run of a set of tournaments, which will update the leaderboard automatically.
 The last 5 sets of tournaments, with the timestamp, players, and chip totals of each AI will be displayed.